 All Directors and Council members are Aboriginal or Torres Strait Islander.

 Victorian Aboriginal Education Association Inc. – VIC

-Geraldine Atkinson is a proud Bangerang/Wiradjuri woman with over 40 years’ experience in driving high-level government and policy reform in Aboriginal education.
-She has been the President for the Victorian Aboriginal Education Association Inc (VAEAI) since 1999.
+Geraldine Atkinson is a proud Bangerang/Wiradjuri woman with more than 40 years’ experience in driving high-level government and policy reform in Aboriginal education.
+Geraldine has been the President for the Victorian Aboriginal Education Association Inc (VAEAI) since 1999.
 As President, she represents the organisation on Koorie education matters across all education sectors: early childhood, school education, and post compulsory education and training.

 “The work of SNAICC is critical for our communities – we represent Aboriginal children, young people and their families across Australia, advocating for better outcomes and ensuring they have a strong cultural identity.”

 Rachel Atkinson – Board Secretary